mkirchner/boost-python-cmake-macos-helloworld/README.md

 For some reason it has been hard to find something on the internet that actually compiles, links and is loadable as a Python module on macOS.
+See the list of potential stumbling blocks in the 'Learnings' section below.

 macOS prerequisites